Donmark2k/GD_summit/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-## Acknowledgements
-Original design by Cindy Shin on [Behance](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)
+I would like to appreciate Microverse for providing the learning resources for this exercise, and I would specially thank   Cindy Shin [Behance](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) who is the original author of this design

 <p align="right">(<a href="#readme-top">back to top</a>)</p>